ev3dev/ev3dev-lang-python/README.rst

     You can always go there to get information on how you can use this library's functionality.

+ev3python.com
+    One of our community members, @ndward, has put together a great website with detailed guides on using this library which are targeted at beginners.
+    If you are just getting started with programming, we highly recommend that you check it out at `ev3python.com`!

 ev3dev.org
-    `ev3dev.org`_ is a great resource for finding guides and tutoials on using ev3dev.
+    `ev3dev.org`_ is a great resource for finding guides and tutorials on using ev3dev, straight from the maintainers.

 Support
     If you are having trouble using this library, please open an issue